-As the expertise level demanded of senior security experts continues to change and increase, companies are having a tough time finding qualified professionals.
-One of the best strategies to prepare for such career opportunities is using high-level certifications such as ISACA’s CISM (Certified Information Security Manager) to provide evidence of both knowledge and experience level.
+As security efforts shift from protection to prediction, the expertise level demanded of senior security experts continues to change and increase, and companies are having a tough time finding qualified professionals.
+One of the best ways to prepare for emerging career opportunities is to use high-level certifications such as ISACA’s CISM (Certified Information Security Manager) to provide evidence of both knowledge and experience.

-1. Read the ISACA’s Exam Candidate Information Guide
+1. Read the ISACA’s exam candidate information guide

-2. Learn to Think Like a Manager
+2. Learn to think like a manager

-4. Take Practice Exams
+4. Take practice exams

 As mentioned before, the CISM Review Manual adequately covers every inch of the exam content, but there is no substitute for practice questions when preparing for the CISM.

-5. Create a Study Plan
+5. Create a study plan

-- How soon do you intend to take the examination?
+How soon do you intend to take the examination?
 Check the PSI website to find a time that works for you.

 7. Join the CISM Exam Study Community

-8. Have an Exam-Day Preparation Plan
+8. Have an exam-day preparation plan

 Address these three basic items at least a week in advance of your exam:

-- Is your exam kit ready?
+Is your exam kit ready?
 Check the Exam Candidate Guide to make sure you have everything you need for the day of your CISM exam.

-- Are you calm and well rested?
+Are you calm and well-rested?
 Many candidates fail because of physical and mental exhaustion.
-Staying up late doing a final round of study may sound tempting, but last-minute reading is usually not a good thing, and may even leave you anxious.
+Staying up late doing a final round of study may sound tempting, but last-minute reading is usually not a good thing and may even leave you anxious.
 If you think it is important to do a final review, do a selective reading instead.
 Also, do not focus solely on weaknesses.
 If you have not mastered a specific topic until now, you may prefer to focus on enhancing the areas where you’re good.
 A great tool for selective reading is using summaries or glossaries.

-9. Clear Your Mind
+9. Clear your mind

 Use these tips to clear your mind and stay focused during the exam:

 - Take your time reading the questions.
 Even with limited time, it is important not to rush.
-Take your time, pay attention to each question and answer option and make sure you understand what is being asked.
+Take your time, pay attention to each answer option and make sure you understand what is being asked.
 Watch for distractors (options that are obviously false) in multiple-choice questions that can be quickly eliminated.
-It is also important to pay close attention to terms such as MOST, LEAST, NOT, ALL, NEVER and ALWAYS, since they can entirely change a sentence.
+It is also important to pay close attention to terms such as MOST, LEAST, NOT, ALL, NEVER and ALWAYS since they can entirely change a sentence.